Hosting options: Windows, Mac, online

 You have a lot of flexibility with display options too, if you want to make your mindmaps and charts beautiful.

-Add icons and images from a big selection or upload your own, change the colours and shapes and add boundaries to group bits of your maps together.
+Add icons and images from a big selection or upload your own, change the colors and shapes and add boundaries to group bits of your maps together.

 You can also add callouts to items on the mindmap which act like notes – useful if you have more detail to add.